voliveiro/notesForWSDC/alternative_visions_of_the_self.md

 The Jewish tradition offers yet another model: the *commanded self*.
 Rather than the liberal self who chooses its obligations, the Jewish self is already obligated — by covenant, by Torah, by the inheritance of a people's history.

-Emmanuel Levinas: before I have chosen anything, the face of the other makes an infinite claim on me. **Responsibility precedes freedom.** The liberal order gets it exactly backwards — it starts with freedom and then asks what obligations I choose to take on.

 Rabbi Jonathan Sacks: the liberal emphasis on rights produces a culture of entitlement without obligation.
 What holds societies together is not rights but *covenantal* relationships — bonds of mutual obligation that are not chosen but inherited and renewed.

 **The challenge to liberalism:** Obligation is not a constraint on the self — it is constitutive of it.
 We are not free agents who then choose our responsibilities.
 We are already responsible before we choose anything.